 The Internship Program is a one-page (max.) document stating your internship program or expected work plan.
 It should contain information about the topic or nature of the internship, the general objective(s) of the internship, the work/responsibilities that will be assigned to you, a schedule of activities throughout the duration of the internship, and, if possible, the expected results.

-When you have this protocol and internship program signed, you must hand in three copies at the academic office.
+When this protocol and internship program are signed, you must hand in the three signed copies at the academic office or a digitally signed copy via email.

 Final Dissertation or Report requirements

-Any and all of the above are only required to be submitted as a digital PDF document (see the submission requirements below).
+Any and all of the above must only be submitted as a digital PDF document (see the submission requirements below).

 Also, according to the specific study agreement articles, all of the above must be original texts, providing the necessary theoretical and appropriate contextual framework(s), and with relevant and in-depth description(s) of the methodology and empirical procedures.